 Getting Legal Help

 Marriage to a U.S. citizen does not guarantee a green card or U.S. citizenship.
-Applications for U.S. green cards through marriage are scrutinized carefully, because the government takes fraudulent marriage very seriously.
+Applications for U.S. green cards through marriage are paperwork-intensive and are scrutinized carefully, because the government takes fraudulent marriage very seriously.
 An experienced immigration attorney can guide you through the complex maze of U.S. immigration laws and procedural requirements.